Table of Contents

 This recipe is all about celebrating simple ingredients transformed into something special, perfect for savouring outdoors with a glass of chilled white wine of your choice.

 If you’re looking for an easy-to-cook dish bursting with flavour, this is for you.
-The recipient of this dish will think you deserve a spot on MasterChef!
+The recipient of your efforts will think you deserve a spot on MasterChef!

 For more exciting, easy-cook Mayfair Foodie recipes, click here